-Between January and March 2018 Alistair and Nick prosecuted Operation Backbar, an investigation by HMRC which spanned nearly 6 years into the business affairs of Jason Butler.
+Between January and March 2018 Alistair MacDonald QC and Nick de la Poer prosecuted Operation Backbar, an investigation by HMRC which spanned nearly 6 years into the business affairs of Jason Butler.
 The case focussed on Multi Level Media Ltd, a company ostensibly based in Leeds, but which apparently had trading relationships with the Big 9 data firms.

 Through a complex chain of companies, Mr Butler controlled a series of transactions which purported to trade high value data leads from West Yorkshire to India, via Gibraltar.
 In fact, the “data leads” had not originated from the Big 9 and the invoices which supported the transactions were false.